Notebooks

 Update Resources

-Users can provide parameters, datasets, shared libraries and tags access to notebook using the 'Update Resources' option from the three dots button on the top right side of the details page.
+Users can provide parameters, datasets, domains and shared libraries to notebook using the 'Update Resources' option from the three dots button on the top right side of the details page.

 Update Extra Resource Access